YutingQian-Cynthia/starter-hugo-research-group_She-s-Group/content/authors/Yuting Qian Cynthia/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Graduate students
+  - Graduate Students
 ---

-吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yuting Qian (钱雨婷) is currently a PhD student in School of Civil and Environmental Engineering at She's Lab.
+Her research interests include xxx.
+She likes xxx and xxx in her leisure.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
 Proin eget egestas augue.
 Praesent ut sem nec arcu pellentesque aliquet.
 Duis dapibus diam vel metus tempus vulputate.